G1OJS/PyFT8/README.md

 ## Motivation
 This started out as me thinking "How hard can it be, really?" after some frustration with Windows moving sound devices around and wanting to get a minimal decoder running that I can fully control.
+I also didn’t want to produce yet another port of the original Fortran / C into another language: instead I wanted to see how far I could get following audio -> spectrogram -> symbols -> bits -> error correction without resyncs and special treatments, writing my own code from scratch as far as possible.
+Also this has been (more than expected) an exercise in writing Python ‘Pythonically’ for speed, which means absolutely not duplicating the big nested loops of Fortran and C. It also means writing code that is wide and short rather than thin and long, which suits my thinking style perfectly!

 My current aim is to push the low SNR performance whilst using only one time/frequency grid and no time-domain processing.